 Weight: 185g / 6.6oz

-If you are looking for the best portrait lens for Nikon D5600, then that would be a super affordable option.
 With a 50mm focal length and a maximum aperture range of f/1.8, it’s already a great deal for a fraction of money.

-Built-in autofocus motor (AF-S) delivers excellent quality which results in sharp images.
-A great addition to a DSLR camera.
-Also, it’s blessed with a large aperture that results in soft shallow backgrounds in your portraits.
+Built-in autofocus motor (AF-S) delivers excellent quality, producing sharp images.
+It’s a great addition to a DSLR camera.

 5. Nikon AF-S NIKKOR 85mm f/1.8G